-Kuromiko also has this role, as she's the youngest character in the cast and is treated as a little sister by Souta.
+Kuromiko also has this role, as she's the youngest character in the cast and is unofficially adopted as a little sister by Souta.

-Training Montage: Chapter eight of the manga displays a montage of the rigorous training Rin made the gang do in order to prepare for the sports festival.
+Training Montage: Chapter eight of the manga and episode 3 of the anime displays a montage of the rigorous training Rin made the gang do in order to prepare for the sports festival.

 Winds of Destiny, Change: Souta has the ability to see flags on top of people's heads, allowing him to see and change important events and choices in life.
 He can also break flags by taking action to prevent events he doesn't want to happen.
 He's not up on all the nuances, however, particularly when it comes to the way his friends' flags appear (or don't).
 Mei had a lesser form of the ability before she lost her memory.